santhoshkammari/FRAUD-DETECTION-ON-BANK-PAYMENTS/README.md

 # FRAUD-DETECTION-ON-BANK-PAYMENTS
-machine learning model for fraud detection in bank payments with morethan 96% accuracy we can classify data between fraud and non-fraud

 **INTRODUCTION:**
+Fraudulent behavior can be seen across many different fields such as e-commerce, healthcare, payment and banking systems.
+Fraud is a billion-dollar business and it is increasing every year.
 Fraud detection in financial transactions has become an essential priority for banks.
-For this purpose,
-Two rule methods:
+For this purpose, Two rule methods:
 1.deny transactions from known fraudsters
 2.limiting transactions